aaron-grau/curic/javascript/projects/hanoi_node/README.md

 Now write a `Game` class and run it using Node:

-* In the constructor, set an ivar for the stacks.
+* In the `constructor`, set an ivar for the stacks.

 * Write a `Game.prototype.promptMove` method that (1) prints the stacks, and (2) asks the user where they want to move a disc to/from.
 Pass